aaronkollasch/photomanager/README.rst

 ------

 The database JSON file can optionally be compressed as a zstd or gzip file.
-Zstd is available in most package managers, e.g. ``brew install zstd``.
+Zstandard is available in most package managers, e.g. ``brew install zstd``.
 Filenames ending in ``.gz`` will be read as gzip archives and names ending in ``.zst`` will be read as zstd archives.